eric-brechemier/within/README.md

 The `get()` and `set()` functions simply get and set properties in the module data, without publishing any event.
-Since the data object can also be accessed as '`this`' in the callback function, properties can also be set and retrieved directly.
+Since the data object can also be accessed as `this` in the callback function, properties can also be set and retrieved directly.

-The advantage of `get()` over direct access through '`this`' is that it only retrieves the value of *own* properties stored directly in the data object, and not the value of properties *inherited* from the Object prototype chain, which allows to use the data object as a hash, without tripping on
+The advantage of `get()` over direct access through `this` is that it only retrieves the value of *own* properties stored directly in the data object, and not the value of properties *inherited* from the Object prototype chain, which allows to use the data object as a hash, without tripping on